zognin/tp/docs/UserGuide.md

 * Order quantity and recipe ingredients are optional.
 Order quantity will be set to 1 if not specified.

-* Quantity of ingredients in the inventory will decrease by the amount specified after `ri/` if it exists in the inventory.
+* Quantity of ingredients in the inventory will decrease by the amount specified in `ri/` multiplied by the order quantity if it exists in the inventory.
+If the ingredients do not exist in the inventory, there will be no effect on the inventory.

 * All orders will be uncompleted upon addition.

 * `od/DEADLINE` represents the order deadline date and time.
-They must follow the format specified [above](#features).
+They must follow the format specified [above](#3-features).

 * The format for ingredients `ri/` is `NAME-QTY-UNIT`. <br>
   e.g. Garlic-1-whole.